khoborerkagoj/inc/steps/step10/README.md

 ## Top level code generation
-Since we are now guaranteed to have a top level `letrec`, we can simply call `emit-letrec` on the transformed and lifted expression.
+Since we are now guaranteed to have a top level `letrec`, we can simply call `emit-letrec-top` on the transformed and lifted expression.
 We also add a `closure?` procedure, and an `emit-closure`.
 As a closure is just a data element, `emit-tail-closure` calls `emit-closure` and then emits a `ret` instruction.

+We will implement an `emit-letrec`, described below, that implements the usual scheme `letrec`s.
+Thus we call this expression `emit-letrec-top`.

 ## Closure expressions
 To emit a closure, we first copy the label of the closure into `EBP`.
 In the